-The new wastewater pumping station (WwPS) at Brompton Road will be built underground and grassed over.
+Once constructed the new wastewater pumping station at Brompton Road will be buried and the area landscaped.
 The existing WwPS area will also be returned to grass while the control building will incorporate natural stone to resemble an old boathouse.